nhonaitran/data-engineering/data-modeling/etl-pipeline/README.md

 # Music Database for Song Play Analysis

-This document describes the ETL pipeline workflow used for transfer musica data from json files into a Postgresql database for song play analysis.
+This repo contains python modules and utility shell scripts that automate the ETL workflow pipeline for transfering music song and log datasets from json files into a PostgreSQL database for song play analysis.

 The json data files come in two datasets: